iamdheerajjain/StudyBuddy/web/README.md

-This is a Next.js app for Mentorae SaaS with:
+This is a Next.js app for studybuddy SaaS with:

 - React Three Fiber 3D hero
 - Supabase client scaffold